babar-raza/package-descriptions/aspose.cloud/npm/Aspose.PDF Cloud SDK for Node.js.md

-This Cloud SDK allows you to easily build cloud-based PDF creator, editor & converter apps in C#, ASP.NET or other .NET languages for various cloud platforms.
+This Cloud SDK allows you to easily build cloud-based PDF creator, editor & converter apps in Node.js language for various cloud platforms.

-Aspose.PDF Cloud SDK for .NET is available to you under an MIT license and is a wrapper around Aspose.PDF REST API.
+Aspose.PDF Cloud SDK for Node.js is available to you under an MIT license and is a wrapper around Aspose.PDF REST API.
 Access images embedded in the PDF documents for customization, work with; annotations, stamps, PDF form fields, watermarks, as well as the OCR layers within the PDF files.

 ## PDF Processing Features